TheOmer77/react-transition-switch/README.md

 - The `TransitionSwitch` component accepts a `value` prop, and children which must be `TransitionSwitchItem` components.
 - The `TransitionSwitchItem` component also accepts a `value` prop, and a child which must be a component that accepts a ref, or an element such as a div.

 If the value of an item matches the parent's value, only that item's child component will be displayed.
-The parent container will also adjust its width & height to those of the active item.
+By default, the parent container will also adjust its width & height to those of the active item.

 ```jsx
 import { useState } from 'react';